 Konnichiwa Means Talking about the Day

-Although Konnichiwa [今日は] is generally used as a good afternoon or hello, the composed ideograms in the word and its origin have nothing to do with hi or afternoon.
+Although Konnichiwa [今日は] is generally used as a good afternoon or hello, the ideograms composed in the word and its origin have nothing to do with hi or afternoon.

 今日は如何ですか

-Konnichi wa ikaga desu ka How is the day?
+Konnichi wa ikaga desu ka

-Beginner japanese language learner writing hello word in japanes
+Beginner Japanese language learner writing Hello word in Japanes

 Konnichiwa Means How is your day?